ryojitanabe/ecconf/index.md

 ### References
 - [The review written by Prof. Hisao Ishibuchi and Prof. Hisashi Handa](https://www.jstage.jst.go.jp/article/tjpnsec/1/1/1_1_15/_pdf/-char/ja)
-- The CEC/WCCI conference reports in IEEE CIM
+- The CEC/WCCI conference reports in the IEEE CIM

 ### Note

-CEC is held as a part of WCCI in even years.
+CEC is held as part of WCCI in even years.
 Statistics of WCCI/CEC2016 and WCCI/CEC2018 are missing.

 |      |            |            |                 |                |
 |------|------------|------------|-----------------|----------------|